-- 3.1 All newly hired employees not currently employed by the City of Rochester shall be in a probationary status for twelve (12) months and not subject to the Agreement. - 3.2 Employees currently employed by the City, promoted to positions in this bargaining unit shall serve a probationary period of six (6) months.
+- 3.1 All newly hired employees not currently employed by the City of Rochester shall be in a probationary status for twelve (12) months and not subject to the Agreement. - Employees currently employed by the City, promoted to positions in this bargaining unit shall serve a probationary period of six (6) months.
 The promoted employee may return to the previous position for a period of thirty (30) days as a matter of right.
 Thereafter, the promoted employee may return to the previous position for a period of five (5) months if it remains unfilled and is allowed by the contract of the bargaining unit in question.
 All aspects of this contract shall apply except that the City may determine in its sole discretion that the employee is not an appropriate fit for this position.

-3.3 A promoted employee will not be required to perform the duties of a subordinate position simultaneously with the promoted position on a regular basis for a period in excess of sixty (60) calendar days.
+3.3 A promoted employee will not be required to perform the exclusive duties of a subordinate position simultaneously with the promoted position on a regular basis or for a period in excess of sixty calendar days from the date of promotion.
+After sixty days the employee will receive a 10% differential.